 How can you decide if you’ve found the best snorkel mask?

 The best snorkel mask will seal nicely on your face without being too tight.
-Men will want to shave before snorkeling and testing their mask, so the seal is better.
+Men will want to shave before snorkeling and testing their masks, so the seal is better.

 To test the mask, put it on your face without the strap behind your head.
 Take time to see how it looks and feels.
 Do you have enough space for your nose?
 Do you have space around your eyes?
 Does it feel good between your nose and your mouth?
 Can you pinch your nose?
 If you answered yes, that’s a great start.